orientechnologies/orientdb-docs/sql/SQL-Query.md

 # SQL - `SELECT`

 OrientDB supports the SQL language to execute queries against the database engine.
 For more information, see [operators](SQL-Where.md#operators) and [functions](SQL-Where.md#functions).
-For more information on the differences between this implementation and the SQL-92 standard, see [OrientDB SQL](SQL.md).
+For more information on the differences between this implementation and the SQL-92 standard, please refer to [this](SQL-Introduction.md) section.

 **Syntax**: